 While EF and RF mount are similar, they are not interchangeable.
 In addition to different physical design of the flange which prevents the lenses from being mounted directly on a different mount, there are some other differences such as the number of electrical pins that make a connection between the lens and camera body.

 Thankfully, EF and EF-S mount lenses can be used on RF mount with an EF to RF adapter.
 They’re widely available and pretty cheap.
 Canon’s standard EF to RF adapter is only $99 and works reliably.

 However, RF mount lenses cannot be used on EF mount at all at the moment.

 What cameras can use RF mount lenses?

-As of writing, the EOS R, EOS RP, EOS R6, EOS R5, and EOS R3 are the only stills cameras that use RF mount.
-In addition to those the Cinema EOS C70, and Red Komodo 6k are also able to use the new RF mount lenses.
+Currently, the EOS R10, EOS R7, EOS R, EOS RP, EOS R6, ESO R6 mk II, EOS R5, and EOS R3 are the stills cameras that use RF mount.
+In addition to those the Cinema EOS C70, Cinema EOS R5C, and Red Komodo 6k are also able to use the new RF mount lenses.
 With the high quality of Canon RF lenses I think you can expect them to be quite popular with everyone including filmmakers just as the EF mount lenses have been for years.

 Why did Canon make a new mount for mirrorless?

 One theory I have is that RF is the first “digital” lens mount for Canon.
 A mirror is not necessary in modern digital cameras, so it has been removed, this is progress.
 With EF mount one could remove the mirror but the larger distance between sensor and flange would remain from the old film days, therefore the first truly “digital” mount would have to be all new.

 Of course, in removing all that extra space the camera is made smaller, and in removing the mirror assembly and associated mechanical bits as well as the mirror-based phase detect AF system, the camera is made substantially lighter and less complicated.